-So, that is the back mounting hardware in place and secured.
+With that done, the back mounting hardware is in place and secured.

-Installing the front mounting hardware is a little trickier, and this is where the MacGyvering comes in.
-Unless the front mounting hardware is as tightly connected as the back mounting hardware, the FROZN cooler won't mate tightly enough to the CPU face and effective cooling simply doesn't happen.

-At first glance, this doesn't look particularly challenging.
+Installing the front mounting hardware is a little trickier, and this is where more MacGyvering comes in.
+Unless the front mounting hardware is as tightly connected as the back mounting hardware, the FROZN cooler won't mate tightly enough to the CPU face and effective cooling simply won't happen.
+At first glance, installing the front mounting hardware doesn't look particularly challenging.
 There are four more holes near the front of each CPU card (two sets of two holes, one on each side of the card), and the inner set of holes fits the positioning requirements for the front mounting brackets almost perfectly.
-Looks like a slam dunk, but ...
+It looks like a slam dunk, but ...
 Apple put those holes there for a reason!

-These are the same holes mentioned above.
+These are the same holes mentioned above and Apple is using them!
 Four threaded pegs exist on the motherboard that slide up into these holes when the CPU cards are put into place and (a) ensure the correct physical alignment of the cards relative to the motherboard and (b) tighten down the front of the card, securing it in place - that is why each peg is threaded.

-SO...
-Apple is already using the set of CPU card holes that the front mounting hardware needs.
-What to do?
+SO... since Apple is already using the set of CPU card holes that the front mounting hardware needs, you need a creative solution - what to do?

-One thing that could be done is to extract the motherboard from the Quad case and remove the offending pegs.
-However, a quick read of the Apple service manual for the Quad makes it clear that extracting the motherboard is something akin to brain surgery; a better way is needed!
+One thing that could be done is to extract the motherboard from the Quad's case and remove the offending pegs.
+However, a quick read of the Apple service manual for the Quad makes it clear that extracting the motherboard from the case is something akin to brain surgery; a better approach is needed!

 My initial thought was to take advantage of the threads on each of the pegs and use nuts on them to screw down everything down tightly.
 I have a huge collection of nuts, bolts, screws, clamps etc., but I could not find ANYTHING that would screw onto the peg's threads... nothing!
 They must be a very unusual size.
-Regrettably, this is classic Apple engineering: why use an industry standard thread size when you can throw everyone off by creating something proprietary! $\odot$
+Regrettably, this is classic Apple engineering: why use an industry standard thread size when you can throw everyone off by creating something proprietary! (i)

 No worries however; ID Cooling unintentionally provided the solution!
 The mounting hardware included with the FROZN units is very complete and includes four knurled top nuts.
 I will refer to these as "knurls" throughout the rest of this document.
 In a wonderful case of serendipity, these knurls screw tightly onto the top of the motherboard pegs, although they will only screw down a tiny amount from the top before stopping.
-They are quite securely in place, but they cannot be tightened down further.
+Once this is done, they are quite securely in place, but they cannot be tightened down further.